en3sis/nextwind/README.md

 ## General
-Typescript base proejct with Next.js as React Framework, Tailwind CSS as Style Framework, and Zustand for State Management.
+TypeScript base proejct with Next.js as React Framework, Tailwind CSS as Style Framework, and Zustand for State Management.

 Features:
  - Enabled JIT for Tailwind